RahulSaiKumar/2017/README.md

 NYC-High-School-Data | Analysing the SAT scores obtained against survey questions and other parameters of high schools in New York City
 Star-Wars-Franchise | Which is the best movie from the Star Wars Franchise?
-Jeopardy | To figure out patterns in the Questions to better prepare for the Game Movie-Reviews | To find out where movie ratings by Fandango are misleading
+Jeopardy | To figure out patterns in the Questions to better prepare for the Game Movie-Reviews | To find out whether movie ratings by Fandango are misleading